 Illustrations by Rozalina Burkova

-Kevin Esvelt is an assistant professor at MIT Media Lab.
-He’s credited as the first person to describe how CRISPR gene drives could be used to stably change the traits of populations in the wild.
+Kevin Esvelt is an assistant professor at MIT Media Lab, where he leads the Sculpting Evolution Group in exploring evolutionary and ecological engineering.
+He’s credited as the first person to describe how CRISPR gene drives could be used to change the traits of populations in the wild.
 He has a PhD in biochemistry from Harvard.

 Anyone who engineers biology understands that you’re tinkering with a system that was not designed by people to be engineered by people.

 KEVIN ESVELT: I made a discovery six years ago that was literally unimagined by any human being at that time – not in science fiction, not in any form of literature, not in any scientific journals.

 We can do things that our ancestors would have considered godlike.